Mickelson Trail Bike Tour

 National Parks on this tour: Mt Rushmore National Memorial | Wind Cave National Park

-This tour is operated under special use permit/s with the Mt Rushmore National Memorial and Wind Cave National Park.
+This tour is operated under special use permit/s with the Mt Rushmore National Memorial, Wind Cave National Park, and South Dakota State Parks.
 Bicycle Adventures is an equal opportunity provider.

 Itinerary